tianjianxia/tianjianxia.github.io/_posts/2023-03-12-random-washington.md

 tags: [Chill]
 ---

-- Olympid, Wahington State capital, lovely town, the building was beautiful.
+- Olympia, Wahington State capital, lovely town, the building was beautiful.
 But the things inside the building is bullshit.

 <img src="/images/2023-03-12/img1.jpg" alt="capital" />